dr-jam/GameplayProgramming/GameProject.md

 # Submission Information

-Submissions will be taken from the team registration spreadsheet via your teams GitHub repository link.
+Submissions will be taken from the team registration spreadsheet via your team's GitHub repository link.
 Your project code

-Your repository should include the following .gitignore file in the root directory of the project: https://gitignore.io/api/osx,unity,linux,windows,vscode

 # Team Member Roles